mkondracki/ML_project_1/README.md

 Dataset:\
 Using the path "\Data\train.csv", Python notebook assumed that the datasets train.csv and test.csv are placed in the "/Data" folder.

+Function.py\
-Function.py:is used as an adjunct script that includes all the auxiliary functions required for importing the data and processing them.
+It's an adjunct script that includes all the auxiliary functions required for importing the data and processing them.
 Contains cross validation functionality as well as additional functions for determining best parameters.